nocturnouy/Decent-Sampler-Editor/README.md

 For more information about Decent Sampler please visit the [official DS website](https://www.decentsamples.com)

+You can check a live version [here](https://ds.nocturno.com.uy/)

 -----------
+# Setting up a local enviroment

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.